Licensed Psychologist, Co-Founder / Executive Director at Bio-Behavioral Institute

 We work closely with each and every patient, with attention given to the social, biological and psychological factors contributing to their current situation.
 Patients come to Bio-Behavioral Institute from all over the country (and internationally) to receive the latest treatments available.
 Today our program serves children, adolescents, and adults with a variety of anxiety and obsessive-compulsive and related disorders.

-Dr. Fugen Neziroglu is a board certified behavior and cognitive psychologist, and leading researcher on anxiety disorders.
+Dr. Fugen Neziroglu is a board certified behavior and cognitive psychologist, and leading researcher on obsessive compulsive and anxiety disorders.
 She is the co-founder and director of the Bio Behavioral Institute in Great Neck NY, where she provides direct clinical services, supervises all clinical staff, sponsors many doctoral dissertations, and conducts research.
 Dr. Neziroglu is Adjunct Full Professor at Hofstra University, Department of Psychology and The Hofstra School of Medicine.
 Dr. Neziroglu has presented and published over 150 papers in scientific journals, including the American Journal of Psychiatry, Behaviour Research and Therapy, and the Journal of Anxiety Disorders.
-Additionally, she is the author and co-author of fifteen books on obsessive compulsive spectrum disorders, including, most recently Children of Hoarders, Overcoming Compulsive Hoarding and Overcoming Body Dysmorphic Disorder.
+Additionally, she is the author and co-author of fifteen books on obsessive compulsive related disorders, including, most recently Body Dysmorphic Disorder: Advances in Psychotherapy Series, Children of Hoarders, and Overcoming Body Dysmorphic Disorder.
 Her books have been translated into several different languages, including German, Italian, Spanish and even Korean.
-Dr. Neziroglu has appeared numerous times on the TLC television series Hoarders,CNN, the Today Show, and Good Morning America.
-She received her Ph.D. in clinical, school-community psychology from Hofstra University and completed her post-graduate work in behavior and cognitive therapy at Temple University School of Medicine in Philadelphia, Pennsylvania.
+Dr. Neziroglu has appeared numerous times on the TLC television series Hoarders,CNN, the Today Show, 48 Hours, and Good Morning America.
+She received her Ph.D. in clinical, school-community psychology from Hofstra University and completed her post-graduate work in behavior and cognitive therapy at Temple University School of Medicine in Philadelphia, Pennsylvania with Dr. Edna For and Dr. Joseph Wolp.
 She is Board Certified in Cognitive and Behavior Therapy from the American Board of Behavioral Psychology (ABBP) and in Clinical Psychology from the American Board of Professional Psychology (ABPP).
 She is a Fellow of ABBP’s Academy.
-She is also intensively trained in Dialectical Behavior Therapy (DBT) and co-leads weekly Skills Groups.
-Dr. Neziroglu is a member of many national and international societies and is on the Scientific and Clinical Advisory Board of the International Obsessive Compulsive Foundation (IOCDF) and President of OCDNY.
-Last year she received the IOCDF’s Lifetime Achievement Award along with Dr. Yaryura-Tobias (posthumously).
+She is also intensively trained in Dialectical Behavior Therapy (DBT) and has co-led weekly Skills Groups.
+Dr. Neziroglu is a member of many national and international societies and is on the Scientific and Clinical Advisory Board of the International Obsessive Compulsive Foundation (IOCDF), on the Scientific Council of the Anxiety and Depression Association of America (ADAA), and President of OCDNY.
+In 2016, she received IOCDF’s Lifetime Achievement Award along with Dr. Yaryura-Tobias (posthumously).

 Sony Khemlani-Patel, Ph.D. is a licensed clinical psychologist specializing in the treatment of obsessive-compulsive related, anxiety, and mood disorders.
-In addition to providing direct clinical care, Dr. Khemlani supervises psychology externs and participates in various research projects.
+In addition to providing direct clinical care, Dr. Khemlani supervises the clinical staff and participates in various research projects.
 She is intensively trained in Dialectical Behavior Therapy (DBT) and has co-lead weekly Skills Groups.
-She also has been trained in CBIT for tics and Tourette Disorder.
-She received her Ph.D. in Clinical/School Psychology from Hofstra University in Hempstead, New York where her dissertation was nominated for the Robinson Award for Dissertation Excellence.
-She earned her Bachelor of Science from Rutgers University in New Brunswick, NJ.
-Dr. Khemlani is on the Scientific and Clinical Advisory Board of the International Obsessive Compulsive Foundation (IOCDF) and on the Faculty of their Behavioral Therapy Training Institute (BTTI)).
+She is also trained in CBIT for tics and Tourette Disorder.
+She received her Ph.D. in Clinical/School Psychology from Hofstra University in Hempstead, New York where her dissertation on Body Dysmorphic Disorder was nominated for the Robinson Award for Dissertation Excellence.
+She earned her Bachelor of Science from Rutgers University in New Brunswick, New Jersey.
+Dr. Khemlani is on the Scientific and Clinical Advisory Board of the International Obsessive Compulsive Foundation (IOCDF) and Faculty on their Behavioral Therapy Training Institute (BTTI)).
 She is also a Board Member and Vice President of OCD New York, which is the NY Affiliate of the non-profit international OCD Foundation.
-She has presented at numerous local agencies as well national conferences for more than 15 years.
-Dr. Khemlani has appeared has been a guest on radio shows, including the Psychiatry show on Dr. Radio SiriusXM.
-She has published many scientific articles and book chapters on OC related disorders including body dysmorphic disorder.
+She has presented at numerous local agencies and national conferences for 25 years.
+Dr. Khemlani has appeared on radio shows, including the Psychiatry show on Dr. Radio SiriusXM.
+She has published many scientific articles and book chapters on OC related disorders .
 Dr. Khemlani has co-authored three books, “When Your Child Is Cutting” and “Overcoming Body Dysmorphic Disorder and in 2022, co-authored her third book with Fugen Neziroglu "Body Dysmorphic Disorder" in the Advances in Psychotherapy Series from Hogrefe Press.

 Matthew Jacofsky, PsyD. is a licensed psychologist specializing in the treatment of obsessive compulsive related disorders in children, adolescents, and adults.
 He received his Psy.D. from St. John University, located in Jamaica, N.Y.
 In addition, to extensive cognitive-behavioral experience, Dr. Jacofsky’s clinical approach incorporates positive psychology interventions in order to not only relieve suffering, but enhance individuals’ overall well-being and quality of life.
 He has presented and published various papers and book chapters on a range of topics including body dysmorphic disorder, refractory obsessive compulsive disorder, and self-injurious skin picking.
 In addition, to his clinical duties he is also the Bio-Behavioral Externship & Internship Coordinator where he supervises and instructs students providing psychological services to various clinical populations.